top of page

 NYX Hotel, Milan

 4. What to Do?
 Italy is a good country to stay a few days in more than one region: explore Milan for a day, take the train to Venice for a couple of days and end your trip in Florence before heading back to Milan to fly out.
 Another itinerary?
 Fly to Rome, take the train to the Amalfi Coast and head through Naples on the return trip to Rome.
-Each region in Italy is known for more than art, wine and food although those good places to start.
+Each region in Italy is known for more than art, wine and food although those are good places to start.
 There are ancient ruins, mansions and castles, gardens, zoos, cathedrals and small shops as well as museums and wineries.
 There are also small, charming towns to explore as well as plazas and tiny streets filled with great people.
 To get from one region to another, use the bus for day excursions and use the train to transfer to the next region.

 5 top tips to travel to italy